TobiasAntiGravity/pysystemtrade_ecosystem/README.md

  # pysystemtrade_ecosystem

 docker ecosystem for pysystemtrade.
 Contains;
-- container with pysystemtrade repo clone.
+- container with pysystemtrade repo clone running.
 - container with ib gateway running
-- container with mongodb installed.
+- container with mongodb running
+- container with ipython running
 - A docker network
 - A docker volume where mongo db is stored.
+- A docker volume where ipython notebooks are stored

 This readme explains how to deploy.